neetozone/neeto-jwt/.github/pull_request_template.md

 **Checklist**

 - [ ] I have made corresponding changes to the documentation.
-- [ ] I have updated the types definition of modified exports.
 - [ ] I have added the necessary label (`js` or `js` with `patch`/`minor`/`major` - If publish is required).